-Following on from being awarded Investor in Customer Gold and recording the highest ever rating in Scotland, Bruce Stevenson asked Investor in Customer Managing Director, Tony Barrit to give his thoughts on the long term value of putting the customer first.
+Bruce Stevenson has been awarded Investor in Customer Gold and recording the highest ever IIC rating in Scotland.
+We asked Investor in Customer Managing Director, Tony Barrit, to give his thoughts on the long term value of putting the customer first.

 • Maximising customer retention and lifetime value

 • Attracting new customers through word of mouth recommendations.

 • Reducing costs through fewer complaints and returns

 There is also a clear correlation between providing excellence in the customer experience with employee well-being, motivation and morale, as content customers make the working environment much less stressful, leading to considerably less staff churn and lower recruitment costs.